k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

   - Flow name (flowName)
   - Number of records (RecCount)

-  Note that metrics are added as the **broadwayFlow** JMX metrics provide data about the number of flow executions and not about the total number of records, loaded by each flow.
+  Note that the custom metrics are added as the **broadwayFlow** JMX metrics provide data about the number of flow executions and not about the total number of records, loaded by each flow.

 - **TaskExecutionPerBE** - number of task executions per Business Entity (BE).
 The following information is provided: